Llanthony – Augustinian Priory

 Llanthony flourished during the entire thirteenth and fourteenth centuries, and only in the fifteenth century, it began to decline.

-During Owain Glyndŵr’s Welsh uprising, the Llanthony convent was accused of helping the rebels and devastated by the royal troops.
+During Owain Glyndŵr’s Welsh uprising, the Llanthony community was accused of helping the rebels and devastated by the royal troops.
 Admittedly, the union with Llanthony Secunda brought short-term improvement in 1481, but it had to be paid with the sum of 400 marks to King Edward IV.
 End occurred in 1538 when the monastery was dissolved by Henry VIII.
 The monastery buildings were sold for 160 pounds, but unused and unrepaired by new owners, began to fall into disrepair.
 Only the infirmary was transformed in the 18th century into the parish church of St. David.
 In 1799, the estate was bought by Colonel Mark Wood, who transformed some buildings into a house and shooting range.

 Architecture